 Source mailboxes can also be matched with their target equivalents manually, at any point before starting the migration.

-If some mailboxes are missing in the target Office 365, the program can create them for you.
+If some mailboxes are missing in the target Office 365 (Microsoft 365), the program can create them for you.
 The target user/mailbox creation algorithm can be freely adjusted.

 The migration process can also be completely automated by using the built-in Scheduler.
 This feature will start and stop your job at certain days and times.